neuro-ml/domain_shift_anatomy/README.md

 Hello! :vulcan_salute:

 Here, you may find the code for the paper
-**Anatomy of Domain Shift Impact on U-Net Layers in MRI Segmentation** submitted to MICCAI-2021 conference.
+**Anatomy of Domain Shift Impact on U-Net Layers in MRI Segmentation** (https://arxiv.org/abs/2107.04914) accepted for MICCAI-2021 conference.
 Below are the instructions, allowing for reproduction of the experiments.

 ![Screenshot](spottune_seg.png)